conditional-statement/Base-PHPUnit/README.md

     }
 ```

 If you write a test and it passes without having to make it pass, this test is invalid.
-Just take out and move on :-).
+Just take it out and move on :-).
 #### Links:

 * TDD Kata from [osherove.com](http://osherove.com/tdd-kata-2/)